 3. The Friendly Stranger

-I was 18, and it was my first time traveling alone.
+I was 18, and it was my first time travelling alone.
 I went to Argentina for 3 months.
 My first week in, and I’m wandering around Buenos Aires.
 At the time I knew enough Spanish to get by, and a man approaches me and asks for directions in Spanish.
 I tell him that I’m not from here.
 He then asks me if I am a tourist.
 I say yes, and he seems delighted, quickly telling me that he is too.
 He offers up the idea to explore the city together.
 I, alone in the big city, agree.

 We start walking together, and he seems like a really nice guy.
 After about an hour, he says ‘tengo hambre’, I’m hungry.
 I hadn’t eaten since breakfast, and it’s about 1, so we go to a nice restaurant.
 He tells me I have to try the steaks and red wine.
 I’m not much of a wine fan, but he convinces me.
 We are there about an hour, and the bill comes.
 It’s 140 pesos.
 He pulls out 100 pesos.
 I try to pay for my half, but he only lets me pay 40 pesos.
 He tells me I can get the beers later.
 We continue on our little adventure and eventually come to a bar with outdoor seating.
-The waitress brings out a liter of beer, and we relax.
-Soon enough, another liter comes out.
-We finish the second litre, and leave this bar.
-Then I wake up 8 hours later, missing my debit card, ipod, cellphone, and travel guide.
+The waitress brings out a litre of beer, and we relax.
+Soon enough, another litre comes out.
+We finish the second litre and leave this bar.
+Then I wake up 8 hours later, missing my debit card, iPod, cellphone, and travel guide.

 Story by Reddit User Peter176

 4. An American Tourist in Paris (and only Paris)